 - The Council may from time to time make and alter rules for the conduct of their business, the summoning and conduct of their meetings and the custody of documents.
-No rule may be made which is inconsistent with this constitution.
+No rule may be made which is inconsistent with

 - The Council may appoint one or more sub-committees consisting of three or more members of the Council for the purpose of making any inquiry or supervising or performing any function or duty which in the opinion of the Council would be more conveniently undertaken or carried out by a sub-committee: provided that all acts and proceedings of any such sub-committees shall be fully and promptly reported to the Council.